Usamarana01/Handwritten-digits-classification/README.md

 ### Getting Started
 To get started with the project, follow these steps:

-## Clone the repository: git clone <repository_url>
+## Clone the repository: git clone <https://github.com/Usamarana01/Handwritten-digits-classification/edit/main>
 Install dependencies: pip install -r requirements.txt Run the notebook: jupyter notebook
  ## Dataset:
 The project uses the MNIST dataset, which is a collection of 28x28 pixel grayscale images of handwritten digits.
 ## Results
 After training the model, it achieved an accuracy of approximately  92% on the test dataset.